kiranshashiny/SmartPhoneConnectedToBlueMixToRaspberry/README.md

-# SmartPhone App communicating to IBM BlueMix using MQTT, and sending to devices like Raspberry Pi and controlling a DC geared motor, and a LED remotely.
+# SmartPhone App publishing to IBM BlueMix using MQTT.
+Raspberry Pi Microcontroller at the other end subscribing to these commands from IBM Bluemix MQTT Broker and controlling a DC geared motor, and a LED.

-This project was about connecting the Smartphone to IBM Bluemix thru MQTT and connecting to Raspberry Pi at the other end.
+This project is about connecting the Smartphone application to IBM Bluemix thru MQTT and connecting to Raspberry Pi at the other end.
 In this project I have a LED, and a DC motor connected to the Raspberry Pi and can be controlled by the SmartPhone App.

 Here I have used a IDE from Evothings http://evothings.com/ - which has developed the Workbench to create Apps for SmartPhone,